evillogic/Dice-Bot/README.md

 The bot requires python3 and the discord.py library.
-After you install both, make a discord bot with a user over at https://discordapp.com/developers/docs/intro and give the bot a token on line 7.
+After you install both, make a discord bot with a user over at https://discordapp.com/developers/docs/intro and give the bot a token on line 66, the last line.
 Now all that's left is to add the bot to your server.
 Copy the link above and replace the number after "id=" with your bot's Client ID.
 Have fun!